natalie-kate/music_to_my_ears/TESTING.md

   - The information is all there and table filled with product information.
 Table should scroll horizontallly on smaller screens.
   - Confirmation email should have sent to user with correct information.
   - Back to shop button takes user back to shop page.
+  - If showing an old order, back to profile button should do just that.

 ### Edit Product page
   - Need to add a product link takes user to add product page